DominicPrzygonski/Book-Bag/README.md

 # BookBag

-An Android app I created to store, display and filter information about the users favourite books.
+An Android app I created to store, display and filter information about the users favourite books primarily using MySQL.

 ## Screenshots